This post covers some of the most notable tourist traps in New Orleans, how to avoid them, and how to use them to your advantage. Let's get started!

 They will often ask for far more than the beads are worth, and considering that you can usually get these either for free during Mardi Gras, it's definitely not worth whatever price they request.

-If you do want to get beads, we recommend leaving the city centre and heading to a store outside of the French Quarter to find much better prices on these decorations.
+If you do want to get beads, we recommend leaving the city center and heading to a store outside of the French Quarter to find much better prices on these decorations.

 This is another scam you're more likely to experience on Bourbon Street and similar areas, so be on the lookout while exploring those neighborhoods.